Daycare provider sharing updates with parents through a mobile app

 How to Keep Parents Updated on Their Child's Day at Daycare

 Parents want to stay connected to their child's experiences, even when they're apart.
 Keeping parents updated about their child's day builds trust, strengthens relationships, and provides peace of mind.
 Whether it's sharing milestones, daily routines, or small moments of joy, staying in touch doesn't have to be time-consuming.
-Here are practical ways to keep parents informed and engaged.
+Here are practical ways to keep parents informed and engaged—without burning out.

 1. Share Daily Highlights